cunarist/class-transform/README.md

 // User { firstName: 'John', lastName: 'Davis' }
 ```

-Even when you provide a default value of a wrong type, implicit type conversion happens under the hood, resulting in a completely type-safe instance.
+Even when you provide an initial value of a wrong type,
+implicit type conversion happens under the hood,
+resulting in a completely type-safe instance.

 ## Using advanced types